nlplab/brat/installation.md

 ### Preliminaries ###

-brat is a served through a web server.
-If you are installing brat server on a machine that is not currently running a web server, you should start by installing one. brat is currently developed against Apache 2.x, and we recommend using [Apache](http://httpd.apache.org/).
+In its standard setup, brat is a served through a web server.
+If you are installing brat server on a machine that is not currently running a web server, you should consider starting by installing one. brat is currently developed against
+Apache 2.x, and we recommend using [Apache](http://httpd.apache.org/).

 These instructions primarily assume Apache, but we do have also LigHTTPD configuration files in the repository if you prefer this